 - Net profit from sole proprietorships, single-member or partnership LLCs

 - Payroll expenses for corporations

-Businesses that primarily use 1099 contractors won’t benefit much from a PPP loan, since whatever they pay these workers don’t count in figuring payroll costs (independent contractors can apply for a PPP on their own behalf).
-At least 75% of the PPP must be used for payroll in order for the loan to be forgiven, so if that payroll figure is low, so will be the loan amount.
+Businesses that primarily use 1099 contractors won’t benefit much from a PPP loan, since whatever they pay these workers don’t count in figuring payroll costs (independent contractors can apply for a PPP on their behalf).
+At least 75% of the PPP must be used for payroll for the loan to be forgiven, so if that payroll figure is low, so will be the loan amount.

 Also, you can’t receive unemployment benefits at the same time you’re using a PPP loan.
 A good workaround is to use the PPP for its 8-week life, then apply for unemployment.

 Who Can’t/Shouldn’t Get an EIDL

 There certainly are fewer restrictions on how you can spend the EIDL than there are for a PPP loan.
 However, there are some ineligible uses, and if they are what you wanted a loan for, the EIDL is not right for you.
 These expenses include:

 - Stockholder/principal loan repayment